steve3p0/CS563/webdev-lab-notebook/03-css/reflection.md

 ### Accessibility

+Wave AIM: A contrast error was reported on exercise 05-position.
+However, since the instructor wants us to match the screenshots that is provided in the instructions markdown, we will leave it as-is.

 While not the primary focus of Lab 3, accessibility considerations were implicitly addressed through good HTML practices and CSS implementation:

 * **Semantic HTML:** As noted in the HTML reflection, the use of semantic HTML elements (`<nav>`, `<section>`, etc.) naturally contributes to a more accessible document outline for assistive technologies.